Augustus7734/astrozane-hugo/content/about/resume/resume.md

 ● Board of Directors - Reach for the Stars Non-Profit, Tucson, AZ, 2022-23
 ● **Volunteer for the Huachuca Astronomy Club 2022-Present**
 ● **Volunteer for the Tucson Amateur Astronomy Association 2022-Present**
-● Volunteered for the Westchester Amateur Astronomers 2019-2021
-● Volunteered for the Westport Astronomical Society 2016-2021
+● Volunteered for the Westchester Amateur Astronomers 2019-2021 ● Board of Directors - Fairfield County Astronomical Society, Stamford CT, 2018-2020 ● Volunteered for the Westport Astronomical Society 2016-2021
-● Volunteered for the Fairfield County Astronomical Society (defunct) 2017-2019
+● Volunteered for the Fairfield County Astronomical Society (defunct) 2017-2020

 ## **Education**